NVIDIA/NVFlare/docs/real_world_fl/overview.rst

 ************

 NVIDIA FLARE utilizes provisioning and admin clients to reduce the amount of human coordination involved to set up a federated learning project.
-A provisioning tool can be configured to create a startup kit for each site in an encrypted package.
+A provisioning tool can be configured to create a startup kit for each site.
 These packages can then be delivered to each site ready to go, streamlining the process to provision, start, and operate federated learning with a trusted setup.

 Provision - Start - Operate